Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data: Building blocks of methods for HTE evaluation

 where $C_i$ is the indicator of whether the treatment $T_i$ actually received coincides with the treatment $D_i$ dictated by the ITR, $C_i=I(T_i=D_i)$.
 Note that the value estimator \eqref{eq.value.aipw} incorporates information from all $n$ patients including those whose actual treatment was not consistent with the regimen, thus having improved precision compared with the IPW estimator.
+The T-RL method is implemented as an R package available at GitHub \texttt{Team-Wang-Lab/T-RL}.

-Athey and Wager \cite{AtheyWager2021} developed a procedure for searching through \textit{interpretable} treatment policies within a restricted class of fixed-depth decision trees, implemented in an R package \texttt{policytree}\cite{Sverdrup2020}.
-They use a representation of the objective function similar to \eqref{eq.dr.obj} based on cross-fitted estimates of doubly robust scores \eqref{eq.dr.scores}, where the optimal regime $D(X)$ is sought in the constrained space.
+Athey and Wager \cite{AtheyWager2021} developed a procedure for searching through \textit{interpretable} treatment policies within a restricted class of fixed-depth decision trees, implemented in an R package \texttt{policytree}.\cite{Sverdrup2020} They use a representation of the objective function similar to \eqref{eq.dr.obj} based on cross-fitted estimates of doubly robust scores \eqref{eq.dr.scores}, where the optimal regime $D(X)$ is sought in the constrained space.
 This work was recently extended in an approach called CAPITAL\cite{CaiCAPITAL2022} and is also discussed in the next section.

 We conclude the subsection on ITR by acknowledging the many conceptual challenges associated with optimizing treatment selection for a given patient, such as defining a class of feasible treatment regimens and choosing clinically meaningful optimization criteria (see a recent discussion article\cite{Tran2022} and references therein).